MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsEmergencyCallingPolicy.md

 New-CsTeamsEmergencyCallingPolicy -Identity testECP -Description "Test ECP" -NotificationGroup "alert@contoso.com" -NotificationDialOutNumber "+14255551234" -NotificationMode NotificationOnly -ExternalLocationLookupMode Enabled
 ```

-This example creates a Teams Emergency Calling policy that has a identity of testECP, where a notification group and number is being defined, the external location lookup mode is enabled and also the type of notification.
+This example creates a Teams Emergency Calling policy that has an identity of testECP, where a notification group and number is being defined, the external location lookup mode is enabled and also the type of notification.

 ## PARAMETERS